 – What Technical Reports are needed to raise awareness of the problem of counterfeiting of ICT device and the dangers they pose?

+– Are the current unique device identifier mechanisms sufficient for combating counterfeit, tampered and stolen telecommunication/ICT device?

-– – Can conformity and interoperability testing and assessment schemes be used to combat counterfeit telecommunication/ICT device?
+– Can conformity and interoperability testing and assessment schemes be used to combat counterfeit telecommunication/ICT device?

 – What technologies may be used as a tool for combating counterfeit, tampered and stolen telecommunication/ICT device?

-– What identity management frameworks are appropriate to combat counterfeit and stolen telecommunication/ICT device with their identity modified?
+– What unique device identifier frameworks are appropriate to combat counterfeit and stolen telecommunication/ICT device with their identity modified?

 – What new categories of telecommunication/ICT devices must be considered for counterfeit and what appropriate unique device identifier should be considered for each category?